Expansion

 Construction

-A. Phase one construction includes:
+A. Phase one construction included:

 - A new welcoming and secure entry to the main school building